 This is an update of the recent TCRA post herewhere I argued that TCR studies shouldn’t be done with genomic DNA from peripheral blood cells.
 Instead, I was arguing for buccal DNA as epithelial cells will not have undergone somatic recombination.
 Only last week, however, I came across an earlier letter about DNA-based assessment of chimerism after allogeneic blood stem cell transplantation (BSCT).
-Is buccal DNA really buccal DNA? weiterlesen
+Continue reading Is buccal DNA really buccal DNA?

 Forget about genes V